User Guide

 Each report can be exported to Excel by clicking the Export report button.
 These can then be edited and saved in Excel and imported back into the application using the Import changes button.

-Final Forecast Report
+Demand Forecast Report

-Forecast Adjustments Report
+Forecast Overrides Report

-This report shows only the forecast adjustments made manually in the Forecast adjustments row of the Table view on the Demand forecasting tab.
+This report shows only the forecast adjustments made manually in the Forecast overrides row of the Table view on the Demand forecasting tab.
 It is useful when you need to ensure that all the adjustments you intended to do were done.